3 Week South Africa Itinerary (+ Map)

 Even if you’re not into your wines, the Winelands are still essential just to take in the beauty!

-This is a part of the world that’s extremely picturesque – you’ll find vast wine estates with sunkissed vineyards set against mountain peaks… It’s a fairytale setting and is especially perfect if you’re travelling to South Africa for your honeymoon
+This is a part of the world that’s extremely picturesque – you’ll find vast wine estates with sunkissed vineyards set against mountain peaks… It’s a fairytale setting that’s absolutely perfect for a romantic break!

 Top things to see and do in Cape Winelands